Skip to main content

 • You take the package to the post office in person, either printing the Form 3800 Certified Mail receipt from the USPS website or receiving one at the PO.

-• USPS provides digital verification that the item was delivered or if a delivery was attempted.
+• USPS provides digital verification that the item was delivered or that a delivery was attempted.

 • If the package was not delivered due to the signee’s absence at the time of delivery, the item is returned to the post office.